 What to do when you get to Brooklyn

 Just walked across the Brooklyn Bridge from Manhattan to Brooklyn?
 Take the stairway down to Brooklyn Heights and DUMBO for great sightseeing, eating, drinking, and shopping.
 Take a look at the articles What to do after you walk across the Brooklyn Bridge and Neighborhood Walks: Brooklyn Heights.
-(There’s also a brand-new Shake Shack that just moved in.)
+For local eateries, don’t forget to check out Noodle Pudding, Henry’s End, Grimaldi’s Pizza and The River Café.

 How to get back

 If you’re not walking back across, take a look at the maps above to see which subway is closest to your exit off the bridge.
-Or, if you’ve just walked across the bridge to Brooklyn, take a ferry or water taxi back to Manhattan!
+Or, if you’ve just walked across the bridge to Brooklyn, take the NYC Ferry back to Manhattan!